LevinHornischer/PhilTheoAI/README.md

 # Coding Exercise

 To philosophize and theorize about AI models, it is—I think—essential to also practically see one.
 This is what this exercise is for: to build an AI model step by step and without any coding experience required.
+It also show-cases the 'machine learning pipeline': from task conceptualization to deployment of the trained model.

 The easiest (and very common) way to open the exercise and be able to run the code in it (without install anything) is to do it online here: